scanloc

 tt = \Delta x / v

-where \Delta x is the spatial distance between the stations in units of km and v is the clusterSearch.averageVelocity in units of km/s.
-Therefore distance and clusterSearch.maxSearchDist take units of seconds.
+where \Delta x is the horizontal distance between the sensor locations of stations in units of km and v is the clusterSearch.averageVelocity in units of km/s.
+Activate use3D for considering 3D distances between sensor locations.
+Therefore, distance and clusterSearch.maxSearchDist take units of seconds.

 As the cluster search is done over time and location, the additional configurable velocity parameter, clusterSearch.averageVelocity, is required to transform the input parameters of the cluster search in the same dimension (time).
-The velocity should represent the average apparent horizontal P-wave velocity of the crust.
+The velocity is a weighting factor between inter-station distances and travel-time differences.
+A starting value should represent the average apparent horizontal or the total medium P-wave velocity of the crust.

 Warning